kilmc/kiliandotwebsite/src/lib/db/posts/returning-to-hope.md

 As I write this I'm in the last days of my notice at work, just a week or so to go.
 I've had this image in my head trying to visualise what's next.
 I'm on the edge of a forest.
 It's been a landmark off in the distance for my whole life but now I'm walking toward it.
 I definitely feel fear as I get closer because I don't know what lives in there, but I haven't broken my stride since I started walking toward it.
 I'm excited for the first time in a long time and this sense of conviction is so deeply comforting that it quiets my fear.

-It feels good to hope again.
+It feels good to have hope again.
 Now it's time to do something with it.